diskoverdata/diskover-docs/source_files/user_analytics_file_tree.md

 ![Image: File Tree Report Overview](images/image_analytics_file_tree_overview.png)

->🔆 &nbsp;Hovering over any graphics will give you a snapshot of attributes.
+>🔆 &nbsp;Hovering over any graphics will give you a snapshot of their attributes.

 A) **Path bar**: You can view as well as manually type in the path you want to investigate.